Tekateka/MechaCar_Statistical_Analysis/README.md

 ### Data
 We need the following data to run the model:- fuel efficiency both from city and highway, horse power and the cost of a car.
-Regarding sample size, as a rule of thumb we need 10 observations per variable, with approximately 50 total observations.
+Regarding sample size, as a rule of thumb we need 10 observations per variable with approximately 50 total observations.